 Licensed Graduate Marriage and Family Therapist, FIT Counseling LLC

 Here are three tips I suggest to reduce needy and clingy behaviors:

-#1 Understand what’s making you “cling” in the first place.
+Understand what’s making you “cling” in the first place

-Doing some self-reflection is always necessary in a relationship.
+Doing some self-reflection is always necessary for a relationship.
 If you want to stop doing something, you must first understand the purpose the behavior serves.